Getting Started with Team Roping

 Find a mentor

 Having personalized help is invaluable for advancing your team roping skills.
 This can come in the form of a more experienced local roper, but adding a virtual coach expands your opportunities for improvement.
-It’s free to create a membership account with X Factor, granting you immediate access to hundreds of videos and other online learning resources.
+Learn more about everything an X factor Roping Membership provides including immediate access to over 1,500 training videos, online coaching from the pros, and other online learning resources.
 Plus, team roping is a fun, social sport, and making friends – both online and in real life – helps to round it out as a great way to spend your money and your weekends.